Every weekend, we challenge our church members to invite someone to the next sermon series.

 An invitation to church has nothing to do with the proclamation of the gospel.

-Sure, it’s a triggering event to hear the gospel, but in and of itself, the invitation is not evangelism.
+Sure, it’s a triggering event to hear the gospel.

 Is a church invitation an evangelistic activity?